CALauer/esx_irpidentity/README.md

 # Goals/Future Updates
 ## Piorities
-	- Add delete character feature (working on now)
+	- Add delete character feature
 	- Make items/property/vehicles bound to character not account

 ## Goals/Future Updates
-	- Create specific area for character swapping  (complete)
+	- Create specific area for character swapping
 	- Add delete chracter feature
-	- Speed up transitioning time (working on now)
+	- Speed up transitioning time
 	- Add more checks to registration
-	- Code cleanup (constantly working)
+	- Code cleanup and

 ## Other
 	- This code is a bit sloppy and this is my first big release.
 So please bear with me, I wanted to release this